Wilson's Disease

-Wilson's disease is a genetic disorder in which large amounts of copper build up in the liver and brain.
-Wilson's disease causes liver damage.
-It can also cause brain and nervous system damage, which can lead to psychiatric and physical symptoms.
-Wilson's disease can be fatal, but is often successfully treated if it is caught before serious illness develops.
+Wilson disease is a rare genetic disorder found in children in which large amounts of copper build up in the liver and brain.
+Wilson's disease causes liver damage, which can be slowly progressive or acute and very severe.
+It can also cause brain and nervous system damage, which can lead to psychiatric and neuromuscular symptoms.
+Wilson's disease can be fatal, but is often very responsive to medical treatment, especially if it is diagnosed before serious illness develops.

 Wilson's disease occurs in one out of every 30,000 people.
 In most cases, it is inherited.
-A person must get two malfunctioning genes – one from each parent – in order to develop the disease.
+A pediatric patient with Wilson's disease must have two malfunctioning genes – one from each parent – in order to develop the disease.
 People with only one malfunctioning gene will never have symptoms and do not need treatment.
 However, they can pass the disease on to their children.

 Some cases of Wilson's disease are not inherited.
 In these cases, the cause of the gene defect is unknown.
 The only known risk factor for Wilson's disease is a family history of the disease.

-Symptoms usually start in childhood or adolescence, but can begin as late as the early or middle adult years.
-The most characteristic sign of Wilson's disease is the Kayser-Fleischer ring – a rusty brown ring around the cornea of the eye that can be seen only through an eye exam.
+Wilson's disease symptoms usually start in childhood or adolescence, but have been reported in individuals who were greater than 60 years of age.
+One characteristic sign of Wilson disease is the Kayser-Fleischer ring – a rusty brown ring around the cornea of the eye that can be seen only through an eye exam.
+It is not associated with any visual problems.
 Other symptoms vary, depending on whether the damage occurs in the liver, blood, central nervous system, urinary system, or musculoskeletal system.
 These include:

 • Symptoms of excess copper in the liver, such as: